You can manage the access to your catalog and course detail pages by choosing the Domain Access Level in Domains with Domains & Publishing.

 - Login required: Your catalog is only visible after users sign up.

-- Access code required: Your catalog is only visible after users sign up and input an access code provided by you.
+- Access code required: Your catalog is only visible after users sign up and input an access code provided by you or purchased by a user through a subscription (more information here).

 Which should I choose?